All About RV Toilets – A Definitive Guide

 Some of the links below are affiliate links, which means we will earn a commission on the products or services you purchase using the links.
 There is no additional cost to you and the earnings help keep this website running.
 Read the Affiliate Disclaimer for more information.

-Whether you’re new to RVing or just shopping for a new RV toilet, you’re probably thinking to yourself, “I wish there was a comprehensive resource somewhere that could answer ALL of my questions about RV toilets.”
+Whether you’re new to RVing or just shopping for a new RV toilet, you might be thinking, “I wish there was a comprehensive resource that could answer ALL of my questions about RV toilets.”
 Well, you’re in luck!
-You’ve got questions—we’ve got answers, and we’ve written this article to be the best resource on RV toilets out there.
+You’ve got questions—we’ve got answers, and we’ve written this article to be the ultimate resource on RV toilets.

-It’s a dirty topic, but someone has to write about it.
-And truly, the questions we get asked the most (after “How do you keep from killing each other in such a small space?”) are all about “the bathroom situation.”
+It’s a dirty topic, but someone has to cover it.
+In fact, the questions we get asked the most are all about “the bathroom situation” inside an RV.

-After all, when you’re moving from a house with running water and a porcelain throne to an RV, the stakes feel very high.
+After all, when you’re moving from a house with running water and a porcelain throne to an RV, the stakes feel high.
 What will happen when you need to “go”?
-And who will deal with the aftermath?
+And who will handle the aftermath?

-Everybody poops ….
-But not everyone has to deal with the results quite so intimately as we RVers do.
+Everybody poops… but not everyone has to deal with the results as intimately as we RVers do.
 Here’s everything you ever wanted to know about RV toilets (and probably more).

 Types of RV Toilets

-Whether you’re already familiar with the landscape of RV toilet options or not, we thought we’d start with an orientation to get things rolling.
+Whether you’re already familiar with the landscape of RV toilet options or not, we thought we’d start with a quick orientation to get things rolling.
 So, here’s a rundown of all the different types of RV toilets out there.
-(If we’re missing one, please tell us in the comments—we’d love to know!)
+(If we’re missing one, please let us know in the comments—we’d love to hear from you!)

 Gravity Flush Toilets